-- a.
-A public tender with negotiation: - i.
-An initial phase for the submission of the bids and its evaluation; - ii.
-A second phase for negotiation of the bids; - A final phase for the evaluation of the final bids and subsequent award. - b.
-A limited tender with prequalification: - i.
-A pre-qualification phase, comprising the submission of technical and financial qualification documents and the selection of the bidders qualified to submit a bid; - ii.
-A second phase for the submission of the bids, its evaluation and subsequent award. - c.
-Negotiation procedure: - i.
-A pre-qualification phase, comprising the submission of technical and financial qualification documents and the selection of the bidders qualified to submit a bid; - ii.
-A second phase for the submission of the bids and its evaluation; - iii.
-A third phase for negotiation of the - iv.
-A final phase for the evaluation of the final bids and subsequent award.
+- a) A public tender with negotiation: - i) An initial phase for the submission of the bids and its evaluation; ii) A second phase for negotiation of the bids; iii) A final phase for the evaluation of the final bids and subsequent award. - b) A limited tender with pregualification: - i) A pre-qualification phase, comprising the submission of technical and financial qualification documents and the selection of the bidders qualified to submit a bid; ii) A second phase for the submission of the bids, its evaluation and subsequent award. - c) Negotiation procedure: - i) A pre-qualification phase, comprising the submission of technical and financial qualification documents and the selection of the bidders qualified to submit a bid; ii) A second phase for the submission of the bids and its evaluation; iii) A third phase for negotiation of the bids; iv) A final phase for the evaluation of the final bids and subsequent award. - d) Competitive dialogue: - i) A pre-qualification phase, as described above; ii) A phase for the bidders to submit their solutions and dialogue with the contracting authority; iii) A final phase for the evaluation of the bids and subsequent award.

-- d.
-Competitive dialogue: - i.
-A pre-qualification phase, as described above; - ii.
-A phase for the bidders to submit their solutions and dialogue with the contracting authority; - iii.
-A final phase for the evaluation of the bids and subsequent award. - e.
-Partnership for innovation (the phases may be adapted depending on its special complexity or financial relevance): - i.
-A phase for the submission of the manifestations of interest, which may be preceded of a prequalification phase if the special technical complexity of the matter requires so: - ii.
-A phase for the submission of the projects' proposals; - A final evaluation phase and subsequent celebration of the partnership.
+- e) Partnership for innovation (the phases may be adapted depending on its special complexity or financial relevance): - i) A phase for the submission of the manifestations of interest, which may be preceded of a pre-qualification phase if the special technical complexity of the matter requires so; ii) A phase for the submission of the projects' proposals; iii) A final evaluation phase and subsequent celebration of the partnership.

-The total length of each procedure may vary depending on the existence of a negotiation phase (which would imply a more extent procedure) but we can say that, approximately, this kind of complex procedures take at least 6 months and may be longer up to one year or more
+The total length of each procedure may vary depending on the existence of a negotiation phase (which would imply a more extent procedure) but we can say that, approximately, this kind of complex procedures take at least 6 months and may be longer up to one year or more.

-9. If different from the approach for a complex contract, please describe how a relatively low value contract would be procured?
+9. If different from the approach for a complex contract, please describe how a relatively low value contract would be procured.
+(For these purposes, please assume the contract in question exceeds the relevant threshold for application of the procurement regime by less than 50%)

-Contracts which value is under the above mentioned amounts can be awarded through non-competitive procedures - simplified direct award, direct award and prior consultation.
+Contracts which value is under the above-mentioned amounts can be awarded through non-competitive procedures - simplified direct award, direct award and prior consultation.